Public good: Free rider problem

 For example, consider national defence, a standard example of a pure public good.
-Suppose homo economicus thinks about exerting some extra effort to defend the nation.
+Suppose Homo economicus thinks about exerting some extra effort to defend the nation.
 The benefits to the individual of this effort would be very low, since the benefits would be distributed among all of the millions of other people in the country.
-There is also a very high possibility that he or she could get injured or killed during the course of his or her military service.
-On the other hand, the free rider knows that he or she cannot be excluded from the benefits of national defense, regardless of whether he or she contributes to it.
+There is also a very high possibility that they could get injured or killed during the course of his or her military service.
+On the other hand, the free rider knows that they cannot be excluded from the benefits of national defense, regardless of whether they contribute to it.
 There is also no way that these benefits can be split up and distributed as individual parcels to people.
 The free rider would not voluntarily exert any extra effort, unless there is some inherent pleasure or material reward for doing so (for example, money paid by the government, as with an all-volunteer army or mercenaries).

 The free-riding problem is even more complicated than it was thought to be until recently.
 Any time non-excludability results in failure to pay the true marginal value (often called the "demand revelation problem"), it will also result in failure to generate proper income levels, since households will not give up valuable leisure if they cannot individually increment a good.
-This implies that, for public goods without strong special interest support, under-provision is likely since cost-benefit analysis is being conducted at the wrong income levels, and all of the un-generated income would have been spent on the public good, apart from general equilibrium considerations.
+This implies that, for public goods without strong special interest support, under-provision is likely since cost–benefit analysis is being conducted at the wrong income levels, and all of the un-generated income would have been spent on the public good, apart from general equilibrium considerations.